-A static mechanical analysis was conducted to quantify the forces on the hamstring and the knee joint of the athlete.
+A static mechanical analysis was conducted to quantify the forces on the hamstring and the knee joint of the athlete, given the sensor data.
 The athlete was modelled as a collection of hinged beams with the hip angle fixed and the mass above the knees concentrated at one point.
-Users input athlete geometry such as tibia, femur, and torso length, in addition to mass.
-Using these inputs as well as time varying force data from the sensors, a MATLAB code predicted the angle of the knee and subsequently output the force exerted by each hamstring over time.
+Users input athlete measurements and mass.
+Using these inputs as well as the force data from the sensors, an Excel code predicts the angle of the knee and subsequently outputs the force exerted by each hamstring over time.